jadijadi/gittutorial/all-notes-from-tutorial.md

       git add "file-name"
       ```

+    - Add more than one file at the same time:
+      ```
+      git add “file1.txt” “file2.txt”
+      ```

+    - Adding any file that have "hello" in its name:
+      ```
+      git add “hello\*”
+      ```

-4. **Commit Changes:**
+4. **Committing Changes:**

    To save the staged changes as a new snapshot, use the `git commit` command:
    ```
-   git commit -m "Your message about the changes"
+   git commit -m "Your comment about the changes"
    ```
-    - `git commit`: Archive staged changes and add a descriptive message.
+    - `git commit`: You can also write this command (without adding -m "comment") and insert your comment in the editor.
-    - Always include a message with your commit.
+    - Always include a comment with your commit.

 5. **View Differences:**